AustinWiley/bamazon-store/README.md

 ### Supervisor View

-1. uses a MySQL table called `departments`.
-Table includes the following columns:

-   * department_id

-   * department_name

-   * over_head_costs

-3. Create another Node app called `bamazonSupervisor.js`.
+1. Node app called `bamazonSupervisor.js`.
 Running this application will list a set of menu options:

    * View Product Sales by Department

    * Create New Department

-4. When a supervisor selects `View Product Sales by Department`, the app displays a summarized table in the terminal/bash window.
+2. When a supervisor selects `View Product Sales by Department`, the app displays a summarized table in the terminal/bash window.

-5. The `total_profit` column is calculated on the fly using the difference between `over_head_costs` and `product_sales`. `total_profit` is not stored in any database.
+3. The `total_profit` column is calculated on the fly using the difference between `over_head_costs` and `product_sales`. `total_profit` is not stored in any database.

 ### NPM Packages used